microsoft/verona-artifacts/WhenConcurrencyStrikes/README.md

 cd artifact
 docker run -v $PWD:/artifact/outputs -it verona-when
 ```
+This will run Docker with the locally created artifact directory map to `outputs`.
+All the scripts below will generate their output in this directory, and hence can be inspected from outside the Docker image.

 From inside the docker image, to run the Savina benchmarks for both Pony and Verona, run the following command:
 ```